akhodakivskiy/VimFx/documentation/questions-and-answers.md

 If you press `i` you will enter Ignore mode.
 VimFx’s toolbar [button] turns red to reflect this.

-As you can see in VimFx’s Keyboard Shortcuts dialog (which you can open by pressing `?`), Ignore mode only has two shortcuts.
+As you can see in VimFx’s Keyboard Shortcuts help dialog (which you can open by pressing `?`), Ignore mode only has two shortcuts.
 That means that almost all key presses will be ignored by VimFx, and will be handled as if VimFx wasn’t installed.